karakays/lfcs/README.md

 Basic steps for a boot sequence are:

-* Machine's boot firmware loads and looks up for bootloaders.
+1. Machine's boot firmware loads and looks up for bootloaders.
 UEFI compatible bootloaders are located in `/boot/efi/*.efi`.
     - provided by computer vendor
     - initial hardware checks
-* Bootloader loads kernel image into memory and runs it.
-Kernel path is specified in `grub.cfg`.
+2. Bootloader is executed with configuration from `/boot/grub/grub.cfg`.
     - Bootloader uses hardware firmware to access the disk directly because kernel is not loaded yet
+3. Bootloader loads kernel image from `/boot/vmlinuz-version` specified with `root` option into memory and runs it.
+Kernel path is specified in `/boot/efi/grub.cfg`.
-* kernel does hardware checks, get access to peripheral devices, mounts `root` and starts `init` process.
+4. Kernel does hardware checks, get access to peripheral devices, mounts `root` and starts `init` process.
-* `init` sets the rest of the system in motion.
+5. `init` sets the rest of the system in motion.

 #### Bootloaders